Undergraduate Admissions

 Transfer Students

 Applications to transfer to Stetson University operate on a rolling admission so it is best to apply as early as possible, but applications will continue to be accepted until the class is filled.
 Transfers may also enter in the spring semester (deadline is December 15), and in the summer session (deadline is May 1).
 Transfer candidates will receive notification of admission on a rolling basis upon completion of the application.
-An on-line application is available on our website at www.stetson.edu/admissions.
+An online application is available on our website at www.stetson.edu/admissions.

 Transfer Application Process